How to change the Active Directory password hash method

 Finding weak or breached passwords is critically important

-No matter which password hashing algorithm your organization uses for business-critical systems, finding weak or breached passwords is critically essential for securing your environment, given the way password hashing works.
+No matter which password hashing algorithm your organization uses for business-critical systems, finding weak or breached passwords is critically essential for securing your environment.
 Microsoft Active Directory, used by most enterprise organizations worldwide for identity services, does not have built-in capabilities to check for commonly used, reused, or breached passwords.

 Having the right tools to gain visibility to these types of passwords in your environment helps to remediate issues with the insecure or out-right breached passwords used before an attacker does.
-Specops Password Auditor provides visibility to dangerous passwords configured in your Active Directory environment.
-These include:
+Specops Password Auditor is a free tool that provides visibility to dangerous passwords configured in your Active Directory environment.

 Considering that no password hash algorithm can protect you against weak and easily guessed passwords, finding and remediating these in your environment is crucial.